-Preeclampsia is actually the beginning of a more serious condition called eclampsia, which can be deadly.
-Eclampsia is characterized by seizures and clotting problems, which is why treatment of preeclampsia is so vital.
+Preeclampsia is the beginning of a more serious condition called eclampsia, which can be deadly.
+Eclampsia is characterized by seizures, which is why preeclampsia treatment is vital.

 What are the medical treatments?

-If preeclampsia is mild and occurs after 37 weeks of pregnancy, treatment may include:
+If preeclampsia is mild and occurs after 37 weeks of pregnancy, treatment may include the following:

 - Delivering the baby